 Yorkshire tea advantages

-Yorkshire Tea is grown in more than twenty different locations across India and Africa, then imported to Harrogate and combined – so why it is known as Yorkshire Tea?
+Yorkshire Tea is grown in more than twenty different locations across India and Africa, then imported to Harrogate and combined – so why is it known as Yorkshire Tea?

 In the UK, there is a more familiar example: English Breakfast.

-There was no promise of standard, consistency, flavour or origin but the item still required a name.
+There was no promise of standard, consistency, flavour or origin, but the item still required a name.

 And so, in the 1970s, we created a black tea blend mainly for the water supply in Yorkshire and sold only in Yorkshire.